getsentry/esm-observability-guide/guides/meta-framework-authors.md

 The core principle is to ensure that observability instrumentation is loaded before rest of the application runs.
 This is important as the observability library will register Node.js customization hooks.

-The Node customization hooks should be called in the entry point, and dynamic `import()` is used for loading code that should be run after the hooks are registered.
-This now dynamically `import()`ed code would be the previous server entry point.
+The observability instrumentation should be called and initialized in the entry point of the server.
+This will register the Node customization hook.
+Then a dynamic `import()` is used to load code to be executed after the hooks are registered.
+This essentially means that the code that is now dynamically `import()`ed is the previous server entry point (see example code below).

 1. **Additional instrumentation file:** Let web application developers add an optional file `instrumentation.(ts|mjs)` ( optional possibility for different naming through a config option).